-The LoRa RF / radio interface or physical layer defines the signal that is transmitted by a LoRa system.
+The LoRa RF / radio interface or physical layer defines the signal that is transmitted by a LoRa modules and devices.

 LoRa frequency bands